Immanuel Adelowo, Donald Fasanya, Nicky Harris, James Heath, Charlotte Maclean and Ibrahim Okeyere Keelson

 Into The Bliss

-This collaborative exhibition by Immanuel Adelowo, Donald Fasanya, Nicky Harris, James Heath, Charlotte Maclean and Ibrahim Okeyere Keelson, who have been working together at ActionSpace’s South London studio at Studio Voltaire.
+A collaborative exhibition by Immanuel Adelowo, Donald Fasanya, Nicky Harris, James Heath, Charlotte Maclean and Ibrahim Okeyere Keelson.
+The artists are all members of ActionSpace and work together every Thursday at the organisation's South London hub at Studio Voltaire.

 Orchestrated by Adelowo, the artists have worked collectively to explore the space as an otherworldly cave for the audience to engage.
 The space is conceived as a labyrinth, using draped fabrics and painted wallpaper as dark, strange backdrops within which individual artworks play characters telling stories of superhero lairs, wild animals and mystical ceremonies.